Budibase/website/content/blog/alternatives/filemaker/index.md

 It also offers strong experiences around configuring your data layer.
 Unlike FileMaker, there are a range of dedicated connectors for external databases - so we don’t have to set this up manually via ODBC.

 Retool also offers a flexible, flow-based automation builder.
 This gives developers extensive scope for adding custom code, branching logic, and more.
+On top of this, they've recently launcehd a range of agentic AI capabilities.

 #### Cons

 Retool is a developer-focused platform, first and foremost.
 This isn’t a criticism as such - but it means that we’re more likely to need to write custom code for any given use case than we are with the other FileMaker alternatives in this list.

-Retool is also  closed-source, meaning that its source code can’t be audited by security teams - even though it’s intended to interact with external production databases.
+So, we might want want to look for a less code-intensive, or even a no-code option if we want to empower other types of colleagues to build applications.

+Retool is also closed-source, so we may want to look elsewhere if this is a firm requirement.

 #### Pricing